adam-zlatniczki/llcf-test-python/docs/source/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In the simple examples before, the choice of normalization didn't really matter (apart from needing to specify some level of tolerance).
-However, here's an example dataset of a linear embedding from 2D to 3D where only one of the normalization methods can give us the proper answer
+However, here's an example dataset of a linear embedding from 2D to 3D where only one of the normalization methods gives us the proper answer.

 .. code-block:: python